 Emissions from air traffic and the value chain

 Optimization of the airspace is high on Avinor's strategic agenda.
-Avinor, the airlines, and the Civil Aviation Authority are continuously working on measures in the airspace that reduce fuel consumption and greenhouse gas emissions for aircraft.
-Free Route Airspace (FRA) has been facilitated in Norway and our neighboring countries, meaning that en-route flights usually do not have to navigate via predetermined points, but can choose the most efficient route from A to B.
+Avinor, the airlines, and the Civil Aviation Authority are continuously working on measures in the airspace that reduce fuel consumption and greenhouse gas emissions from aircraft.
+Free Route Airspace (FRA) has been implemented in Norway and our neighboring countries, meaning that en-route flights usually do not have to navigate via predetermined points, but can choose the most efficient route from A to B.

 The air navigation service providers in the Northern European business alliance Borealis have implemented Free Route Airspace (FRA).
-This is an airspace organization that allows airlines to no longer follow predefined routes and choose the most optimal route.
+This is an airspace consept that allows airlines to no longer follow predefined routes and to choose the most optimal route.
 The potential is a reduction in fuel consumption and greenhouse gas emissions.

 Avinor is working on airspace efficiency internationally together with organizations such as ACI and CANSO, through the Borealis business alliance, and with Eurocontrol.

 Today's production of SAF is small, and everything used in Norwegian aviation today is imported.
-The low production is related to the fact that the additional cost of SAF compared to conventional, fossil fuels is significant.
-From January 2020, there has been a requirement for 0.5 percent biofuel as a share of all aviation fuel sold in Norway (with the exception of the Defense).
-Norway was the first country in the world with such a sales requirement.
-It is required that the biofuel should be so-called advanced, meaning fuel made from waste and residues.
-The EU has adopted a common sales requirement that came into effect from 2025.
-The sales requirement falls under the Refuel EU Aviation regulation and applies to flights in and out of the EU.
+The low level of SAF production is mainly due to the significantly higher cost of SAF compared to conventional fossil fuels.
+From January 2020, there has been a requirement for 0.5 % biofuel as a share of all aviation fuel sold in Norway (with the exception of Defense).
+Norway was the first country in the world with such a requirement.
+It is required that the biofuel should be advanced, meaning fuel made from waste and residues.
+The EU has adopted a common fuel requirement which came into effect in 2025.
+The fuel requirement falls under the Refuel EU Aviation regulation and applies to flights in and out of the EU.
+It starts at 2% blending in 2025 and increases to 70% blending in 2050.

-It starts at 2% blending in 2025 and increases to a requirement of 70% blending in 2050.
-Norwegian authorities have announced that the Norwegian renewable fuel obligation from 2026 will increase to 2 percent (EU level), and that RefuelEU Aviation will be implemented in Norway from 2027.
-Norway and Norwegian aviation have been early adopters of SAF in aviation, and Avinor has taken a leading role in the field.
+Norway and Norwegian aviation have been early adopters of SAF, and Avinor has taken a leading role in the field.
 In 2016, Oslo Airport became the first international airport in the world to blend SAF into the regular fuel system and offer it to all airlines refueling there.
-Avinor has also, in close collaboration with key players in Norwegian aviation, led and financed knowledge development projects on sustainable aviation fuel that have both explored the potential for Norwegian production as well as possible measures for increased production and use.
+Avinor has also, in close collaboration with key players in Norwegian aviation, led and financed knowledge development projects on sustainable aviation fuel that have explored the potential for Norwegian production as well as possible measures for increased production and use.
 A number of reports on sustainable aviation fuel are available on Avinor's website.
 See our environmental reports here.
-Today's production of SAF is based on used cooking oil and slaughterhouse waste.

 Electrified aircraft are defined as aircraft that have one or more electric motors for propulsion in the air.
 The electricity that powers the engines can come from various sources: batteries, fuel cells (hydrogen), or hybrid solutions (a range extender that can be powered with SAF).